utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. Select **Remove all partners**, then select **Update**.
 1. Select **Delete Workspace**.

-> Postman notifies all workspace members in-app and by email when you delete a Partner Workspace.
+> Postman notifies all workspace users in-app and by email when you delete a Partner Workspace.